 journal published twice a year, for three years.
 The January

 2010 issue is now available.
 Her own poetry has been published

 in numerous poetry journals since 1989, when she became

 serious about her writing.
 A chapbook of her poetry, "Spirited",

 containing 48 poets, was published in 1996.
 Her first book,

 collection of 68 poems, was published by PublishAmerica

-Ursula is joyfully married for 41 years to James B. Gibson,
+Ursula was married for over 40 years to James B. Gibson,

 a professional astronomer, and